 Tarantino originally wanted to cast Leonardo DiCaprio.

-7. THE HORSE THAT JAMIE FOXX RIDES IN DJANGO UNCHAINED IS HIS OWN.
+7. THE HORSE THAT JAMIE FOXX RIDES IN

 8. TRUE ROMANCE WAS TARANTINO’S FIRST SCREENPLAY.